In order to avoid abuse, the INPI requires that each patent application cover only one invention: this is the very concept of unity of invention.

 Non-unity a posteriori is a detectable non-unit after having analyzed the validity of the claims with regard to the state of the art.

-Even if I agree enough on the substance, the texts seem to create significant uncertainty & #8230;
+Even if I agree enough on the substance, the texts seem to create a significant uncertainty…

 In principle, it is impossible to file several independent claims of the same type (R612-17-1 CPI).

 Nevertheless, this same article R612-17-1 CPI provides exceptions: this is possible if the subject of the request relates to:

 - to several products related to each other,

 - to different uses of a product or device,

 - to alternatives to a particular problem as these alternatives can not be adequately covered by a single claim.